Praful Patel: Strong junior teams to propel India’s World Cup dream | Goal.com

 The AIFF President recieved an overwhelming majority in the elections held at Kuala Lumpur, garnering 38 out of 46 votes.

 Patel expressed his delight at the performances of the Indian junior teams and the women’s team who are currently playing the Olympic qualifiers.
-The India U20 team defeated Argentina U20 team which was coached by Lionel Scaloni and drew with Venezuela's U20 team.
+The India U20 team defeated Argentina U20 team which was coached by Lionel Scaloni and drew with Venezuela's U20 team last year.

 The AIFF supremo was pleased with the work done by General Secretary Kushal Das and the Director of National Teams, Abhishek Yadav, for their vision and hard work.